 Richard Han is a Health Promotion Specialist residing in Coquitlam, BC.
 He graduated from Simon Fraser University (SFU) with a Masters of Public Health (MPH) and Bachelor of Science (Honours) in Kinesiology.
 Ethnically Korean and a cultural adoptee of Campbell/Windsor family in Heiltsuk First Nation, Richard’s second home is located in Bella Bella, BC.
 He brings diverse and rich experiences from working in: K-12 community school, child and family services, social development, health authority and universities.
 He is passionate about children’s well-being, sustainable living, and the link between food security and health.
 Richard also co-chairs Policy Advocacy Research Committee in Public Health Association of BC and is passionate about social equality, justice, and Indigenous rights.
 During his spare time, Richard loves to go backpacking, play guitar and spend time with family and friends.

-Kiku Dhanwant has lived on Haida Gwaii for 20 years and has worked primarily in the area of wildlife and resource conservation.
+Kiku Dhanwant has lived on Haida Gwaii for 20 years and has worked primarily in the area of wildlife and forest conservation.
 Her passion for local food has come naturally in a place with a rich food culture of growing, harvesting, cooking, preserving and sharing.
 Combined with her roots in traditional Indian cuisine, Kiku’s love of food has grown into a deep passion for cooking local food in unique ways.
 She now shares her passion with others through cooking courses and workshops.
-She has been able to bring all these interests and skills into her job as a Learning Circle Coordinator for Farm to Cafeteria Canada to scale up local foods in schools.
+With funding from Farm to Cafeteria Canada, she initially started working as a Learning Circle Coordinator for Haida Gwaii Local Foods to School Program in order to scale up local foods in schools.
+She continues her work with Secretariat of the Haida Nation as a part of a multi-community partnership involving three other First Nations Communities.
+This three year collaborative project is coordinated by University of Waterloo with funding from Canadian Institute of Health Research; Pathways to Health Equity for Aboriginal Peoples.
 Living in a remote setting, eating locally has become not only a healthy choice but a way of life.
 Her local foods to school work is informed by Haida traditions with their respect for the land, ocean and the food it provides.

 Susan Roberts, lives in Jasper Alberta, and is a P.E.Islander by birth.
 She has an M.ED and is a registered Dietitian.
 Susan has retired from her 20 years love of working in Asset-based Community Development and community coaching across Canada and the US. as a community coach and facilitator and owner of Community Building Resources.
 Over the last 15 years Susan has focused her energy in being a strong sustainable food systems and food sovereignty advocate in Canada and Alberta.
 Susan is the Board Chair the Non Profit Organization, Alberta Food Matters (AFM) through which the Growing Food Security in Alberta Network operates.
 AFM reaches out to Albertans sharing the message of “the real value – of real food for everyone”.
 Susan is also the secretary for the Board of Food Secure Canada and the Vice Chair of the Jasper Local Food Society.
 Mom of two grown sons, and Nanny to four grand children, Susan is an avid urban and country gardener, and finds joy in cycling our beautiful country, skiing, hiking, and getting her hands dirty.
 Susan believes in surrounding herself with positive energy, positive people and positive activity.
 Bottom Line – Have fun and just do it!